Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of North Manly had a median taxpayer income of $62,741 and an average income of $112,220 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is notably high compared to national figures, with Greater Sydney's median income being $60,817 and average income at $83,003.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, estimates for September 2025 would be approximately $68,300 (median) and $122,163 (average).
-Census data shows that household, family, and personal incomes in North Manly all rank highly nationally, between the 87th and 98th percentiles.
-Income brackets indicate that 38.2% of locals (1,364 people) fall into the $4000+ category, contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
-Economic strength is evident with 52.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 16.0% of income, but strong earnings still place disposable income at the 97th percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+North Manly's median taxpayer income was $62,741 with an average of $112,220 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is exceptionally high, contrasting with Greater Sydney's median income of $60,817 and average income of $83,023.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $68,300 (median) and $122,163 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in North Manly, between the 87th and 98th percentiles nationally.
+Income brackets indicate that 38.2% of locals (1,364 people) are in the $4000+ category, contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
+Economic strength emerges through 52.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 16.0% of income, though strong earnings still place disposable income at the 97th percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income